elmerdotdev/ciccc-node-js-lab-1/README.md

     - `PUT /user/:id` = update user by id
     - `DELETE /user/:id` = delete user by id

-3. Make sure that you set up your CORS middleware on your `server.ts` so that your frontend can communicate with your backend.
+4. Make sure that you set up your CORS middleware on your `server.ts` so that your frontend can communicate with your backend.

     ```js
     app.use(cors({
       origin: 'http://localhost:4321', // Astro port
       credentials: true // allow cookies
     }))
-    app.use(cookieParser('your-key')) // or use cookie-session/cookieSession instead
     app.use(express.json())
     app.use(express.urlencoded({ extended: true }))
     ```

-4. Test your backend routes using [Postman](https://www.postman.com/) or similar software to verify that everything is working correctly.
+5. Test your backend routes using [Postman](https://www.postman.com/) or similar software to verify that everything is working correctly.
-5. On your Astro frontend, create 3 pages:
+6. On your Astro frontend, create 3 pages:
     - Login (`/login`): Login form with username and password.
     - Register (`/register`): Signup form with username, password, firstname, and lastname fields.
     - Profile (`/profile`): A protected page that should only display information if the user is authenticated or logged in.
-6. When a user successfully logs in, they should be redirected to the profile page.
+7. When a user successfully logs in, they should be redirected to the profile page.
 The profile page should just display user data and a logout button.
 Due to time-constraints, no need to build edit and delete functionalities:
     - Username
     - First name
     - Last name
     - Logout button
-7. Clicking on the logout button will send a request to the backend `/logout` route and then on the frontend, redirect the user to the login page.
+8. Clicking on the logout button will send a request to the backend `/logout` route and then on the frontend, redirect the user to the login page.
-8. Commit and push your changes once you are done.
+9. Commit and push your changes once you are done.

 Good luck! 🎉🎉🎉